-One of the most asked questions when preparing a trip to Japan concerns what should you pack for Japan.
-I’ve seen lots of good answers, but I noticed that most of the time there was something missing: the travel adapters.
-Of course, not all tourists will need one because Japanese plugs and sockets are similar to a few countries, but what about the other countries?
+One of the most asked questions when preparing for a trip to Japan concerns what should you pack for Japan.
+I’ve seen lots of good answers, but I noticed that most of the time something was missing: the travel adapters.
+Of course, not all tourists will need one because Japanese plugs and sockets are similar to a few countries, but what about other countries, like the US or even European countries?

-So, do you need a plug adapter for Japan?
-In general, tourists from the United States or Canada don’t really need a plug adapter, but might need a frequency converter because Japan uses 2 frequencies.
-Tourist from other countries will likely need a plug adapter and a voltage and frequency converter.
+Tourists from the United States or Canada don’t need a plug adapter, but they need a 3-to-2 prong adapter and sometimes a frequency converter because Japan uses two frequencies (50Hz / 60Hz).
+Tourists from other countries will need a plug adapter and a voltage and frequency converter.

-What Type of Plugs and Sockets are available in Japan?
+What Types of Plugs and Sockets are available in Japan?

 First, let’s start by understanding which plugs and sockets are available in Japan.

 In Japan, you will find type A plugs (which are ungrounded plugs with two flat parallel pins) and type B plugs (which have two flat parallel pins and a round grounding pin).
-These type of sockets (A and B) are also used in the United States and Canada for example.
+These types of sockets (A and B) are also used in the United States and Canada, for example.

-So does this means that Americans and Canadians don’t need an adapter?
+So does this mean that Americans and Canadians don’t need an adapter?

-Tourists from most countries other than the United States or Canada must have a plug adapter for their equipments.
-If you’re used to traveling far away, you probably have one already, but if not, you can find lots of plug adapters on Amazon with great reviews and small prices.
-Make sure you chose a universal adapter that you can use for other countries too.
-This way you will save money for your next trips worldwide, and it will avoid you the inconvenience of having lots of different adapters.
+Tourists from most countries other than the United States or Canada must have a plug adapter for their equipment.
+If you’re used to traveling far away, you probably have one already, but if not, you can find lots of plug adapters on Amazon with great reviews and low prices.
+Make sure you choose a universal adapter that you can use for other countries too.
+This way you will save money for your next trips worldwide, and it will avoid the inconvenience of having lots of different adapters.

 Do I Need a Voltage Converter in Japan?

-Now that we saw everything you need to know about the plugs’ shape in Japan, let’s move on to the next problem: voltage and frequency.
+Now that we have seen everything you need to know about the plugs’ shape in Japan, let’s move on to the next problem: voltage and frequency.

 A converter can step down your appliance power to be used with the Japanese voltage.
 This converter is needed for appliances that have a single voltage.

 As I mentioned before, there are adapters you can buy that do both (adapter and converter).
-There are some nice models on Amazon that are not expensive and that are compatible with lots of appliances.
+Some nice models on Amazon are not expensive and are compatible with lots of appliances.
 If you’re looking for small models that can fit everywhere, I would say that this travel adapter and converter on Amazon is what you need.
 But if you need to charge several appliances at the same time, a larger one might be a good choice (like this adapter and converter on Amazon).

 These recommendations are for American and Canadian tourists.
 For other countries, you’ll have to switch to the Amazon website that serves your country, but the links above will give an idea of what you should search for.